-Some Blue Cliff Colleges may feature bookstores and supply centers that provide an assortment of additional books and supplies pertaining to the individual campus' programs of study not covered in the program fees.
-Massage and health-related products such as tables, chairs, oils, shirts, and aromatherapy supplies are available to students, massage therapists and the general public.
+Some Blue Cliff Colleges may feature bookstores and supply centers that provide an assortment of additional books and supplies pertaining to the individual campus.
+Massage and health-related products such as tables, chairs, oils, shirts, and aromatherapy supplies are available to students, massage therapists and the public.
 Specialized supplies for other programs may also be available at different campuses, if applicable.